lalten/marker_publisher/README.md

 # marker_publisher
-ros-package for [aruco304][1] released recently, by the end of 2017.
+ros-package for [Aruco 3.0][1] released recently, by the end of 2017.

 It detects all the markers that belong to a particular dictionary that has been specified in *dict_type* with their sizes and publish them in MarkerArray message and as tranformations [tf][2]